nkihrk/dotfiles/README.md

 ### Load config files

-This shell script will automatically creat symlinks for config files
+This shell script will automatically create symlinks for config files and apply to appropriate directories

 ```
 sh ./load.sh